 I’m so thrilled to share something I’ve wanted to do for so long: bring a peel-and-stick wallpaper/mural/floor tile collection to the world!
 I worked with the amazing founders of Vancouver B.C.-based Otto Studio to bring it all to life.
 See the collection here, and keep scrolling for my interview with Otto Studio including my musings about color, emotion, and staying up way too late! :)

-Interview With Otto Studio: Jessica Pounsdtone On Color and Emotion
+Interview With Otto Studio: Jessica Poundstone On Color and Emotion

 Jessica Poundstone is an artist and designer based in Portland, Oregon, USA.
 The core of her practice is her belief that art can change the way we see, think and feel.
 Informed and inspired by color sensation, minimalism and “light and space” art movements, her work explores the way color affects us emotionally, combining color, structure and softness to create a space for contemplation, comfort and connection.